Mary Black

 Mary Black (born 23 May 1955) is an Irish folk singer.
 She is well known as an interpreter of both traditional folk and modern material which has made her a major recording artist in her native Ireland.

 Background

 Mary Black was born into a musical family on Charlemont Street in Dublin, Ireland, and had four siblings.
 She was educated at St Louis High School, Rathmines.
-Her father was a fiddler, who came from Rathlin Island off the coast of Northern Ireland, and her mother a singer.
-Her brothers Shay and Micheal Black have their own musical group called the Black Brothers and her younger sister Frances would go on to achieve great success as a singer in the 90s.
+Her father was a fiddler, who came from Rathlin Island off the coast of Northern Ireland, and her mother was a singer.
+Her brothers Shay and Michael Black have their own musical group called the Black Brothers and her younger sister Frances would go on to achieve great success as a singer in the 1990s.
 From this musical background, Mary began singing traditional Irish songs at the age of eight.
 As she grew older, she began to perform with her siblings (Shay, Michael and Martin Black) in small clubs around Dublin.